Distributor Portal

 This matters most when distributors are expected to move fast.

 Distributor teams often need to move from product intake to downstream support quickly.
-The more organized the content handoff is, the less operational drag the relationship creates for both sides.
+The more organized the content handoff is, the less drag the relationship creates for both sides.

 Initial onboarding